dotnet/csharplang/spec/lexical-structure.md

 shows a variety of string literals.
 The last string literal, `j`, is a verbatim string literal that spans multiple lines.
 The characters between the quotation marks, including white space such as new line characters, are preserved verbatim.

 Since a hexadecimal escape sequence can have a variable number of hex digits, the string literal `"\x123"` contains a single character with hex value 123.
 To create a string containing the character with hex value 12 followed by the character 3, one could write `"\x00123"` or `"\x12" + "3"` instead.

+Supplementary characters — Unicode code points in the range of u+10000 to U+10FFFF — are encoded using two BMP surrogate code points in the range of U+D800 to U+DFFF, and are permitted in string literals.

 The type of a *string_literal* is `string`.